iamciera/veinUpdate/README.md

 ###Background Conclusions: Does this make sense so far?

 In *Arabidopsis*: populations in exposed areas generally have more of a shade response than populations in wooded areas.
-This hypothesized to be because those populations that are in constant shade do not have a reason to adapt a plasticity response to shade.
+This hypothesized could be because those populations that are in constant shade do not have a reason to adapt a plasticity response to shade.

-In Tomato: In accessions from regions that have low foliar shade (sunny) have higher shade responses (leaf length) in their oldest leaves compared with younger leaves.
+In Tomato: Accessions from regions that have low foliar shade (sunny) have higher shade responses (leaf length) in their oldest leaves compared with younger leaves.

 High foliar shade, like forests, the plants have a higher shade avoidance responses (leaf length) in their younger leaves.
+(Chitwood et al., 2013).

 ![](./vein04.png)